samadhicsec/threatware-docs/docs/source/threatware.md

 Of course that is up to you, but here is an idea of how it has been successfully used (assuming you have installed threatware and configured it):

 1. Make a copy of the threat model template available somewhere in your orgnisation i.e. copy the default template somewhere local to your organisation
-2. When you need to create a threat model, make a copy of the threat model template.
+2. When you need to create a threat model, make a copy of your local threat model template.
 This will be the document you edit.
-3. Identify the people who need to populate the template (i.e. system owners/experts) and point them at the documentation and how to invoke threatware 'verify'
+3. Identify the people who need to populate the template (i.e. system owners/experts) and point them at the documentation and how to invoke threatware `verify`
 4. Have sessions to begin populating the threat model.
-Use threatware 'verify' to make sure no information is missing (look for 'reference-validation' errors first).
+Use threatware `verify` to make sure no information is missing (look for `reference-validation` errors first).
 You'll like need 3-5 sessions, including off-line time spent populating.
-5. Use threatware 'verify' to make sure your have threats covering all your assets (look for 'coverage-validation' errors)
+5. Use threatware `verify` to make sure your have threats covering all your assets (look for `coverage-validation` errors)
-6. Once threatware 'verify' returns no errors, sense check the threat model for completness
+6. Once threatware `verify` returns no errors, sense check the threat model for completness
 7. Get someone appropriate in your organisation to add their approval to the threat model
-8. Use threatware 'submit' to create a record of the approved threat model in a git repository
+8. Use threatware `submit` to create a record of the approved threat model in a git repository

-As 3-4 threat models are completed, the threat model template can be updated to include common components, assets and threats, which makes the next threat models easier to complete.
-It's fine to add things that might not be relevant to some systems, as removing them from the copy of the threat model template is easy.
+As 3-4 threat models are completed, your local threat model template can be updated to include common components, assets and threats, which makes the next threat models easier to complete.
+It's fine to add things that might not be relevant to some systems, as removing them from the copy of your threat model template is easy.

-## How do i install it?

-Detailed installation instructions TBD.

 ### AWS lambda

+See [](./configure/authentication.md) for full details on how to configure authentication.

 Put Confluence/Google credentials, and git credentials into AWS Secret Store.
-Change 'mange/manage_config.yaml' to point to your chosen git repo.
+Change `manage/manage_config.yaml` to point to your chosen git repo.

 Clone this repo and build the dockerfile.
 Upload docker image to ACS.
 Create AWS lambda using docker image.
 Adjust timeout on lambda to 1 minute.
 Trigger lambda via API Gateway (please restict access to your lambda to at least your organisation's IP range).

 ### CLI

+See [](./configure/authentication.md) for full details on how to configure authentication.

+Run `threatware convert -s abc -d 123`, this will fail, but the configuration will be downloaded.

-Put Confluence credentials in ~/.atlassian.
-Google Doc credentials will be automatically capture on first attempt to access a Google Doc. threatware will use your existing git credentials SSH keys.
-Change 'manage/manage_config.yaml' to point to your chosen git repo.
+Put Confluence credentials in ~/.threatware/.atlassian.
+Google Doc credentials will be automatically capture on first attempt to access a Google Doc (requires creating Google App credentials first). threatware will use your existing git credentials SSH keys.
+Change `manage/manage_config.yaml` to point to your chosen git repo.

-Run 'python3 -m actions.handler -h' to see command line options.
+Run `threatware -h` to see command line options.